Shanghai Dumpling King

 Shanghai Dumpling King is a Shanghainese Chinese restaurant in San Francisco’s outer Richmond district.
 It was recently featured on Check Please.
 They have a weekday lunch rice plate special menu.
 Our latest visit was in 2013, after 4 years.
 We were in search of the best Shanghai steamed dumplings in the San Francisco Bay Area.

-April 2013 alert: They are moving temporarily to 696 Monterey Boulevard, San Francisco.
+April 2013 alert: They added a location at 696 Monterey Boulevard, San Francisco.

 There was a wait on a Saturday for lunch.
 You place your name on the waiting list, they take your order right before you get your table.
 They push a lot of table sharing.
 Shanghai Dumpling King is cash only.